Department of Public Safety & Health and Office of Health

 Those wishing to be

 tested will be required to make an appointment and meet a set of criteria.

 An appointment can be made beginning at 10 am the day indicated on the table above.
 Residents wishing to make an appointment should

 register and receive a time to report to the testing site.

 wishing to be tested does not have access to the internet or has connectivity

 problems, they are instructed to call 732-745-3100 to make an appointment (beginning at 10 am).
-Appointments will only be made the day indicated on the table above.
-PLEASE NOTE: The Middlesex County COVID-19 Call Center will be closed on Sunday, May 31st.
+Appointments will start being made on the day indicated on the table above, and continue until appointment slots fill up, or 48 hours prior to the test date.

 Due to the designated number of tests available each day, reservations are not rebooked for cancellations or no shows.
 Do not reserve an appointment unless you are planning to attend the testing clinic.